Darwin Walks & Treks

 Admission: Free

-Enjoy a peaceful walk high above Florence Falls and then treat yourself to a refreshing dip in the plunge pool below.
+Enjoy a peaceful walk high above the beautiful double waterfalls of Florence Falls and then treat yourself to a refreshing dip in the plunge pool below, just 160 steps down the staircase.

 Greenant Creek Walk